ashleighdevito/final_project/README.md

 The team gathered data from IMDB, OMDB, Google, and The Numbers.
 The information obtained included movie budget data, upcoming movies, genres, buzz data, actors, etc.
 The collected data was then cleaned and saved to csv files and the database was created.
-AWS was used to host the database
+AWS was used to host the database.

 ### The Model